minio/docs/source/reference/minio-mc/mc-mv.rst

 Resume Move Operations
 ~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc mv continue` to resume an interrupted or failed
+Use :mc-cmd:`mc mv --continue` to resume an interrupted or failed
 move operation from the point of failure.

 MinIO Trims Empty Prefixes on Object Removal